Bourne End, Buckinghamshire: History

-The hamlets soon merged into what is now known as Bourne End, as did Well End and Coldmoorholme in the neighbouring parish of Little Marlow.
+The hamlets soon merged into what is now known as Bourne End, as did Well End and Coldmoorholme (or Coldmoorholm, formerly Coldmoorham or Coldmorham) in the neighbouring parish of Little Marlow.
+Locally, the area of Coldmoorholm is known as 'Spade Oak'.
 Both a church and school were built at the turn of the century for the residents' convenience.
 The Parade became established as the focal point of the village for shops and services.

 In the 1920s Bourne End became home for two distinguished literary figures; Enid Blyton, a perennially popular children's writer, moved into Old Thatch on Coldmoorholme Lane, and Edgar Wallace, a prolific crime author and dramatist, bought Chalklands off Blind Lane.
 Another resident at this time was Louis Blériot, the French aviator and aircraft builder, who lived at New York Lodge beside the Thames.

 The Royalty Cinema opened in The Parade in 1934.
 The late 1940s saw extensive development in Bourne End, of the Chalklands estate and the Council Estate north of The Parade.
 The 1960s saw the building of the Community Centre and Library in Wakeman Road after some years of local campaigning.

 The Beeching Axe hit the village in 1969, as it was announced that the line between Bourne End and High Wycombe, which had suffered reduced usage after the direct connection between Wycombe and London by the opening of the Great Western and Great Central Joint Railway in 1899, would be closed.
 The track bed was lifted soon after closure in 1970.
 A commercial estate was developed adjacent to the station, though most of the course taken by the railway remains as a footpath between the village and Wooburn.